 Peekamoose – Table Trail to Lone Mountain summit

-At the junction turn south on the Peekamoose – Table Trail and begin a pretty descent into the beautiful Neversink Valley through rocky terrain.
-You are entering one of the most wild places in these mountains.
+At the junction, turn south on the Peekamoose – Table Trail and begin a pretty descent into the beautiful Neversink Valley through rocky terrain.
+You are entering one of the wildest places in these mountains.

 You will cross several bridges before reaching the Fisherman’s Path at 0.30-miles.
-There is aacross the trail which makes for a good place to basecamp as a short overnight.
+There are designated campsites that make for a good place to basecamp as a short overnight.
 Water is plentiful.

 Lone Mountain to Table Mountain

-From the point you reenter the Peelamoose – Table trail, head north to the Phoenicia East Branch Trail in which you will travel about 2.35-miles and drop 1,700’.
+From the point you reenter the Peekamoose – Table trail, head north to the Phoenicia East Branch Trail in which you will travel about 2.35-miles and drop 1,700’.

-Along the way you will pass viewpoints, the Bouton Memorial, and a spring.
-Once you reach the Phoenicia East Branch Trail the walk back to the parking area is 1.2-miles.
+Along the way, you will pass viewpoints, the Bouton Memorial Lean-to, and a spring.
+Once you reach the Phoenicia East Branch Trail, the walk back to the parking area is 1.2-miles.